Fernando Rivera y Moncada: Mexico

-Rivera was born near Compostela, New Spain (Mexico).
+Rivera was born near Compostela, New Spain (now Mexico).
 His father, Don Cristóbal de Rivera, was locally prominent and a local office holder.
 Rivera was born of Don Cristóbal's second wife, Josefa Ramón de Moncada.
 Rivera had a total of 10 siblings and half-siblings; he was ninth in birth order.
-In the caste system of colonial Spain, Rivera's pure Spanish blood but local birth made him a "criollo", one step down in the social order from those born in Spain.
+Rivera's pure Spanish blood but local birth made him a "criollo".

 Rivera entered military service in 1742, serving in Loreto, Baja California, at a time when the colonial settlement of that peninsula comprised mostly Jesuit missions.
 In 1751 Rivera was elevated over several older and higher ranking soldiers to the command of the presidio (military headquarters).
-He participated in reconnaissance missions to previously-unexplored northern areas of the peninsula, together with the Jesuit missionary-explorers Ferdinand Konščak and Wenceslaus Linck.
+He participated in reconnaissance missions to previously unexplored northern areas of the peninsula, together with the Jesuit missionary-explorers Ferdinand Konščak and Wenceslaus Linck.

 In 1755, Rivera married Doña María Teresa Dávalos; a marriage probably arranged by their parents.
 The couple had four children; three boys and a girl.
 Rivera's tenure as military commander of Baja California was generally successful and he was highly thought of by the Jesuits, though he became embroiled in conflicts with local ranchers and miners whose aims were in conflict with those of the missions.

 Rivera's situation changed in 1767 when the Jesuits were expelled and replaced in Baja California by Franciscans.
 The change in mission leadership was concurrent with installation of civil authority by New Spain.
-The story of the Jesuit expulsion is related to European power struggles of the time, but it had the effect of bringing to Baja California three individuals who shaped the subsequent history of the region: José de Gálvez, appointed "visitador" (roughly equivalent to inspector-general, a powerful office reporting directly to the Crown); Gaspar de Portolá, a Spanish soldier from a noble family, and Junípero Serra, newly-appointed head of the Franciscan missions.
+The story of the Jesuit expulsion is related to European power struggles of the time, but it had the effect of bringing to Baja California three individuals who shaped the subsequent history of the region: José de Gálvez, appointed "visitador" (roughly equivalent to inspector-general, a powerful office reporting directly to the Crown); Gaspar de Portolá, a Spanish soldier from a noble family, and Junípero Serra, newly appointed head of the Franciscan missions.
 Portolá, Serra, and Fernando de Rivera were thus together in remote Baja California at the moment when King Carlos III of Spain (advised by Gálvez), concerned about Russian and British encroachment on Spain's Pacific coast claims, ordered an expedition north to settle more northerly areas of The Californias.
 The newly explored northern regions became known as Upper (Alta) California, to distinguish those areas from older Lower (Baja) California.
 The Californias were officially split into "Alta" and "Baja" in 1804.